Our True Condition (Luke 22:1-34)

 This passage shows us our true condition with no slimming feature.
 It shows us as we really are.

 We've already seen that the disciples were unrealistic about what they were really like.
 They were the spiritual equivalents of the untalented people who bomb the audition of American Idol – they thought they were a lot better off than we really were.
 They were self-absorbed, concerned about who was the greatest, when really they should have been humble and aware of their weaknesses.
-The truth is that we are not too dissimilar from the disciples.
+The truth is that we are not too different from the disciples.
 We tend to be blind to our real condition ourselves.

 There's more in this passage.
 In verses 3 to 6, Judas conspires with the chief priests and officers against Jesus.
 Judas is one of the disciples.
 It's stunning that one of his own disciples betrayed him.
 We read in verse 3, "Then Satan entered Judas."
-You and I read this and honestly we don't think we have anything in common with Judas.
+You and I read this, and honestly we don't think we have anything in common with Judas.

 I know what you're thinking.
 There's no way that any of us are like Judas.
 Actually, there's a lot more of Judas in all of us than we'd like to admit.
 In any case, if we're not like Judas, we may be like Peter.
 Jesus warned Peter of his real condition in verse 31.
 Now Judas was not the main disciple, but Peter was.
 But the same Satan who entered Judas also had designs on Peter.
 Jesus said: